 In an annual report focused on women’s health, England’s Chief Medical Officer recommended a review of research needs and expenditure in pregnancy in the UK.

-This study aims to generate a sound evidence base on UK pregnancy research needs and priorities and how these compare to the current funding landscape.
-This project will support the work of the UK Clinical Research Collaboration Pregnancy Research Review Subgroup, which was established in response to the Chief Medical Officer’s recommendation.
+This study, commissioned by the UK Clinical Research Collaboration, aimed to deliver that review and generate a sound evidence base on UK pregnancy research needs and priorities and how these compare to the current funding landscape.
+The main research questions of the study were:

-- The research team will analyse the current level of spending on pregnancy research in the UK.
-For this analysis, the team will gather and analyse data from a wide range of funders – including public funders and charities – on pregnancy-related research they have funded in the past several years.
+Researchers approached the study from three aspects.
+First, the study team analysed the current level of spending on pregnancy research in the UK.
+For this analysis, the team gathered and analysed data from a wide range of funders – including public funders and charities – on pregnancy-related research they have funded in the past several years.

-- To put the research funding data in context, the team will review data on the healthcare costs associated with pregnancy, and the levels of research spend on other aspects of health.
+To put the research funding data in context, the team reviewed data on the healthcare costs associated with pregnancy, and the levels of research spend on other aspects of health.

-- Through a literature review, an online crowdsourcing exercise, survey and workshops, the researchers will identify and explore what key stakeholders understand the key research priorities in this area to be.
+Through a literature review, an online crowdsourcing exercise, survey and workshops, the researchers then identified and explored what key stakeholders understand the key research priorities in this area to be.

-The results of these three strands of work will be brought together in a public report, to be published along with an open dataset of the funding data gathered.
+The results of these three strands of work were then brought together for the report, to be published along with an open dataset of the funding data gathered.